galaxyproject/jxtx/content/news/2020-11-jxtx-twesigomwe.md

 <GridItemArticle gridArea="THUMBNAIL">

 <Image alt="David Twesigomwe" image={props.images[0]} />
-<figcaption>David Twesigomwe, a scholarship awardee and and a PhD candidate in Human Genetics at the University of the Witwatersrand, Johannesburg.</figcaption>
+<Figcaption>David Twesigomwe, a scholarship awardee and and a PhD candidate in Human Genetics at the University of the Witwatersrand, Johannesburg.</Figcaption>

 </GridItemArticle>